mmallicoat/dental-demographics/docs/Notes.rst

 Todo
 ----

-*   Tabulate these statistics for all census blocks in KS and MO, for the states of KS and MO, the Midwest division, and the entire US: median age, % of population above age of X, median household income.
+*   Tabulate these statistics for all census blocks in KS and MO (and IL?), for the states of KS and MO, the Midwest division, and the entire US: median age, % of population above age of X, median household income.
     Will do this using ACS, at PUMA granularity.
 If necessary, can repeat